Why take an Italy driving holiday with kids?

-If you prefer your sightseeing to be of the more natural variety, hop in a rental car and head north from Pisa into the Apuan Alps, a place I have very happy memories of from my time as a student at Pisa university.
-I spent weekends rock climbing in the Apuan Alps but you’ll find hikes of varying lengths, peaceful villages and hamlets such as those of Stazzema, and all amid stunning mountain scenery.
+If you prefer your sightseeing to be of the more natural variety, hop in the car and head north from Pisa into the Apuan Alps, a place I have very happy memories of from my time as a student at Pisa university.
+I spent weekends rock climbing in the Apuan Alps but you’ll also find hikes of varying lengths, peaceful villages and hamlets such as those of Stazzema, and all amid stunning mountain scenery.

 Montepulciano and the Val d’Orcia

 Once you’ve had your fill of Pisan hospitality, it’s time to travel south.
-There are endless enchanting places to visit in Tuscany, one of my favourite spots is the diminutive town of Montepulciano where you can enjoy a few glasses of Vino Nobile.
+There are endless enchanting places to visit on a driving holiday in Tuscany, one of my favourite spots is the diminutive town of Montepulciano where you can enjoy a few glasses of Vino Nobile.
 Not to be confused with Montepulciano d’Abruzzo, the wine of Tuscan Montepulciano is made primarily with the Sangiovese grape (also used in Chianti wines) and tastes delicious with some Tuscan steak at an agriturismo.
 When you holiday with children it’s important to remember that you, the grown ups, are on holiday too.
 So, visit a few vineyards, savour some of that delicious wine and let your children entertain themselves.

-If you’re travelling from Pisa to Montepulciano, you’ll find the popular towns of Volterra and San Gimignano are handily on route.
+If you’re driving from Pisa to Montepulciano, you’ll find the popular towns of Volterra and San Gimignano are handily on route.
 They’ll both be busy in the summer months but with good reason, they really are delightful and make the perfect stop for lunch.

-If you base yourselves near Montepulciano for a few nights, you’re within easy reach of Siena but also some smaller and lesser-visited parts of Tuscany such as Pienza (used in the filming of the English Patient) and Radicofani.
+If you base yourselves near Montepulciano for a few nights, you’re within easy day trip distance of Siena but also some smaller and lesser-visited parts of Tuscany such as Pienza (used in the filming of the English Patient) and Radicofani.
 These towns are part of the UNESCO-listed Val d’Orcia region: think rolling hills and cyprus tree-lined lanes, it’s that landscape.
 Head for hilltop Montichiello for a proper hit of quintessential Tuscany.
 Also nearby is San Casciano dei Bagni, where you can soak in the thermal waters of ancient Roman baths which are remarkably free to access and remain off the radar to most tourists.

 Where to stay near Montepulciano